frederic-perez/AmE-dictionary/data/dictionary.md

 __go out with the boys__ _idiom_ To go and socialize somewhere with a group of exclusively male friends.
 __go out with the girls__ _idiom_ To go and socialize somewhere with a group of exclusively female friends.
 __go out__ _idiom_ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
+__go over (one’s) head__ _idiom_ __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
 __go over the top__
 __go over the wire__
 __go places__ _idiom_ :two::hammer: _This kid is going places._